trytomakeyouprivate/secureblue/docs/POSTINSTALL-README.md

 - use `adb` and `fastboot`: `plugdev`
 - use systemwide flatpaks: `flatpak`

+> [!NOTE]
+> You don't need to login using your wheel user to use it for privileged operations.
+When logged in as your non-wheel user, polkit will prompt you to authenticate as your wheel user as needed, or when requested by calling `run0`.

 ## Setup system DNS

 Interactively setup system DNS resolution for systemd-resolved (optionally also set the resolver for hardened-chromium via management policy):